elatov/elatov.github.io/_posts/2014-02-27-esxi-backups-zfs-xsibackup.md

     data/vm     503G   665G   200G  -

-While the *other* zpool wasn&#8217;t used for anything but was the same size.
+While the *other* zpool wasn't used for anything but was the same size.
 I decided to use the *other* zpool for backups.

 ### ESXi VM Configuration